What is culture?

 Waiting is the foundation for listening and learning.

 It is too easy to project my own experience and concept of culture onto others.
-Whether the cultural mode be family, friends, church, generational, community, leadership, politics, or work.
+Whether the cultural mode is family, friends, church, generational, community, leadership, politics, or work.
 Especially where I live and too easily when I travel.

 Smith invites us “to become aware of our immersions.”
 (Smith, James K. A. “You Are What You Love:” p.38.)